Computer Science Department

 In-Person

 An introduction to the design, analysis, and implementation of algorithms to solve common computational problems.
 Basic algorithm design techniques such as the greedy strategy, divide-and-conquer, and dynamic programming, as well as network flows, intractability, and NP-completeness will be discussed.
 Prerequisites: CSCI 255, 277.
-Three credits and a two-hour lab.
+Three credits and two-hour lab.

 Theory of Computing